Business management will always have two perspectives on risk.

 What’s the principal objective of operational risk management?

-Operational risk management’s primary objective is proactively protecting the business by managing potential risk events.
+The primary objective of operational risk management is proactively protecting the business by managing potential risk events.

-As mentioned above, applying a framework will help provide the internal control processes.
+A framework will help provide the internal risk control processes as mentioned above.
 One approach to understanding how the process investigates the business risk is by organising operational threats into categories defined by a PESTLE, e.g.:

-• Political – the focus is on the role of governments in shaping industry and includes elements such as tax policies, changes in trade restrictions, tariffs, and the stability of national and international governments
+- Political – the focus is on the role of governments in shaping the industry and includes elements such as tax policies, changes in trade restrictions, tariffs, and the stability of national and international governments

 Additionally, a business may also wish to look at people.

 People include employees, customers, suppliers, and other stakeholders.
-Employee threats include human error and intentional wrongdoing, such as fraud cases, breach of policy, insufficient guidance, poor training, poor decision-making, etc.
+Employee threats include human error and intentional wrongdoing, such as fraud cases, breaches of policy, insufficient guidance, poor training, and poor decision-making.

-Monitoring and controlling the threats from social media is currently one of the most significant areas of concern.
+Monitoring and controlling social media threats is currently one of the most significant areas of concern.
 Outside of the business, several operational threats include people.
-For example, social media poses a threat to employees, customers, suppliers, and other stakeholders.
+For example, social media threatens employees, customers, suppliers, and other stakeholders.

 How many steps are in the Operational Risk Management process?